datacamp-content-public/R-Epi/chapter2.md

 xp: 100
 ```

-In the following exercise we will calculate a frequency spectrum, to investigate the respiration frequency of our dataset.
+[Bild](https://assets.datacamp.com/production/repositories/3401/datasets/3ef69998a7434569bb3df0dc7e33b09c2b827e65/respiration.png) In the last exercise we got this plot.
+Now we would like to know the respiration frequency - and we can calculate determine it by fourier transformation

 `@instructions`
 The respiration data is still stored in ```data```.